Campus High School

-Campus High School is a public high school in Wichita, Kansas serving students in grades 9-12.
+Campus High School is a public high school in Wichita, Kansas, serving students in grades 9–12.
 Despite being located within the Wichita city limits, Campus is part of Haysville USD 261.
-The current principal is Shane Seeley.
 The school colors are black and white with an accent of gold.
 The current enrollment is 1,742 students.

 Campus High School is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the "Colts".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 The school layout features a college "campus" type courtyard with sidewalks going to each end of the building, and a clock-tower with a bell underneath.
 It also has numerous sports fields north of the building, and a nearby lake which is used for science classes.

 History

 Early years

 Campus High School was established in 1960 with the name, Rural High School District 191.
 At the time, it served several communities including Oatville, South Riverside, and Enterprise.
 The name "Campus" was chosen by the students who were to attend the new high school.
 The following year, the Wichita district annexed part of the high school, reducing the student population by nearly half and causing large public sentiment.
 The annexed buildings would remain empty from 1961 until Freeman Elementary School was relocated to the site in 1966.
 Campus has had four additions to the original facility in the past 40 years.